-For young men and women considering a career in fire rescue and emergency services, the Explorer Program at BSO affords practical training and experience through education, community involvement and public service.
-Primarily geared to high school students, fire rescue explorer are introduced to fire fighting and rescue techniques through a regimented course-of-instruction based on teamwork and responsibility.
+For young men and women considering a career in fire rescue and emergency services, the Cadet Program at BSO affords practical training and experience through education, community involvement and public service.
+Primarily geared to middle and high school students, fire rescue cadets are introduced to fire fighting and rescue techniques through a regimented course-of-instruction based on teamwork and responsibility.

-Weekly meetings offer explorers instruction and real-life experience alongside professional fire fighters and rescue personnel.
-The program emphasizes community involvement: explorers participate in a variety of educational and public service projects that benefit Broward County citizens, and help build confidence and self-esteem among explorer ranks.
+Weekly meetings offer cadets instruction and real-life experience alongside professional fire fighters and rescue personnel.
+The program emphasizes community involvement: cadets participate in a variety of educational and public service projects that benefit Broward County citizens, and help build confidence and self-esteem among cadet ranks.

-To qualify for membership, candidates must be between the ages of 14 and 21 and maintain satisfactory grades in school.
-Candidates under 18 years of age must have the approval and cooperation of a parent or guardian.
+To qualify for membership, candidates must be between the ages of 14 and 17 and maintain satisfactory grades in school.
+Candidates must have the approval and cooperation of a parent or guardian.

 Translate This Page: